- Photos & Map

 Author´s Tip / Recommendation of the author

-Three photo stops that are worthwhile on the three-pass trip:
+Three photo stops worth it on the triple pass ride:

 - Lighthouse, Oberalp Pass